samboy/ChessVariantResearch/Congo/EBW-1.md

 * Superpawn.
 Moves like Pawn, but can also move or capture one square sideways.
 It may do a non-capture, non-jumping retreat one or two squares straight or diagonally backwards.
-* Elephant (with an e at the end).
+* Elephant (without an e at the end).
 Wazir + Dabbaba.
 Moves one or two squares like a rook, and can leap two squares.
+* Rook.
+Moves like a rook in Chess; can drown in the deep part of the river.

 The Pawn has the same image as the mPawn.
 The Superpawn has the same image as the Megapawn.
-The Elephante has the same image as the Elephant.
-It is expected that one will not have Pawns and mPawns on the same board, nor have Elephants and Elephantes on the same board.
+The Elephant and rook have the same image as the Elephante.
+It is expected that one will not have Pawns and mPawns on the same board, nor have Elephants, Elephantes, and rooks on the same board.

 # Results